Published onHealth Tip of the Week

 Vitamin D testing

-Most kids never need vitamin D testing.
-Blood testing measures the major circulating form of vitamin D called 25-hydroxy vitamin D, often abbreviated to 25(OH)D. Although some labs report levels below 30 ng/mL (nanograms per milliliter) as low, for children, most doctors find that levels greater than 20 ng/mL of 25(OH)D are adequate.
+Although some labs report levels below 30 ng/mL (nanograms per milliliter) as low, most pediatric bone specialists agree that levels greater than 20 ng/mL of 25(OH)D are adequate for most children.

 Long-term benefits of adequate vitamin D

-Even though the study didn’t include children, it’s doubtful that high-risk kids — those with a sibling with type 1 diabetes or a parent with type 2 — would have their risk of diabetes reduced by taking vitamin D supplements, said Dr Levine.
+“These studies should be interpreted cautiously, not the least because they did not include children.
+Overall, it’s doubtful that high-risk kids — those with a sibling with type 1 diabetes or a parent with type 2 diabetes — would have their risk of diabetes reduced by taking vitamin D supplements,” says Dr. Levine.